 BGUK aims to achieve capital growth predominantly by investing in a portfolio of UK equities, with the aim of providing a total return in excess of the FTSE All-Share Index.
 The company invests in a relatively concentrated portfolio of between 35 and 65 stocks, the majority of which are constituents of the FTSE 350 Index.

-The managers take a stock-picking approach, and the size of individual stock holdings depends on the managers’ degree of conviction, not the stock’s weight in any index.
+The managers take a stock-picking (or bottom up) approach, and the size of individual stock holdings depends on the managers’ degree of conviction on the investment case, not the stock’s weight in any index.
 BGUK may, if appropriate, use convertible securities, and equity-related derivatives for efficient portfolio management purposes.